Ttaribi/2025TerpPlates/README.md

 JavaScript, HTML, and CSS for the frontend
 Node.js and Express for the backend
 MongoDB for storing and retrieving reviews dynamically Each dining hall has its own dedicated review section, ensuring that 251 North, South Diner, and Yahentamitsi each have separate comments.
+(Homepage stars are not accurate)

 📹 Video Walkthrough